ghfbsd/kenken/README.md

 ======

 This repository contains a few simple tools for those who like to solve Kenken puzzles (or grids).
-A puzzle is represented graphically as a character tableau.
+A puzzle is represented graphically as a character tableau that you can either type in or download to a file.
 You can make an .eps file of the puzzle grid and print it for manual solving.
 From the same representation, you can also use the brute-force recursive back-tracking solver to find the solution to the puzzle if you're stuck.